liaohan618/Sales-Satisfaction-Kaggle/README-Pt2.md

 Below is a summary of the key variables in the dataset:

-**Mental Health Indicators**
-- **Indicator**:Categorical (Symptoms of Anxiety Disorder, Symptoms of Depressive Disorder, Symptoms of Anxiety Disorder or Depressive Disorder)
-  - Labeled disorder
-- **Value**: Numerical (e.g. 18.6)
-   - Value indicating the likelihood of a disorder; higher values mean higher correspondence
-   - This is our **main response variable** for assessing anxiety likelihood
-- **Low CI**: Numerical (e.g. 14.6)
-  - Lowerbound of the confidence interval
-- **High CI**: Numerical (e.g. 23.1)
-  - Upperbound of the confidence interval
-- **Confidence Interval**: Numerical (e.g. 14.6 - 23.1)
-  - The full range of the confidence interval
-- **Quartile Range**: Numerical (e.g. 16.5 - 20.7)
-  - Quartile range shown as an interval (?)

-**Demographic Variables**
-- **Group**: Categorical (National Estimate, By Age, By Gender, By Race/Hispanic ethnicity, By Education, By State)
-  - Type of group
-- **State**: Categorical (e.g. United States, Alabama, Alaska, etc.)
-  - Full state name in the United States including "United States" and "District of Columbia"
-- **Subgroup**: Categorical (e.g. United States, 18-29 years, Male, Hispanic or Latino, etc.)
-  - Type of subgroup within a certain group

-**Temporal Variables**
-- **Week**: Categorical (e.g. 1, 2, 3, etc.)
-  - Numeric value indicating which week # it is; total of 7 observed weeks
-- **Week Label**: Categorical (e.g. Apr 23 - May 5)
-  - Date (month and day) for a certain week
-       - Week 1: Apr 23 - May 5
-       - Week 2: May 7 - May 12
-       - Week 3: May 14 - May 19
-       - Week 4: May 21 - May 26
-       - Week 5: May 28 - June 2
-       - Week 6: June 4 - June 9
-       - Week 7: June 11 - June 16

 ## Exploratory Data Analysis

 An EDA investigation was done for the following predictor variables: **Age**, **Education**, **Gender**, **Race**, **States**, **Weeks**.
 By looking into how the data is distributed for these variables, we can gain greater insight into patterns and trends that correspond with increases in anxiety indicators.